Special Projects at CHART 2024

 Highlighted Presentations by Individual Artists

-As part of the expanded programme for this year's art fair, we are delighted to spotlight several presentations by artists who are represented by galleries participating at CHART.
+As part of the expanded programme for this year's art fair, we were delighted to spotlight several presentations by artists who are represented by galleries participating at CHART.

-These special presentations will be exhibited in the foyer and stairways leading up to the fair at Kunsthal Charlottenborg.
-For CHART 2024, make sure to look out for Special Projects by:
+These special presentations were exhibited in the foyer and stairways leading up to the fair at Kunsthal Charlottenborg.
+For CHART 2024, Special Projects was by:

 Ulf Lundin

-Scroll down to find out more about the works that will be included in this year's Special Projects.
+Scroll down to find out more about the works that were included in this year's Special Projects.

-Courtesy of the artist and Galleri Magnus Karlsson
+Courtesy of the artist and Galleri Magnus Karlsson.
+Photo by Jan Søndergaard

 Ulf Lundin (SE)